georgealways/lil-gui/Guide.md

 ## Colors

 lil-gui recognizes colors in a number of formats: CSS strings, RGB objects or integer hex values to name a few.
-You can use `addColor()` to create a color picker for controlling these values. lil-gui uses an RRGGBB format for display, but it always honors the original data type when updating colors.
+You can use `addColor()` to create a color picker for controlling these values.

 ```js
 obj = {